CrayLabs/SmartSim/doc/installation_instructions/basic.rst

 GPU Install
 -----------

-With the proper environment setup, the only difference to building SmartSim with GPU support is to specify a different ``device``
+With the proper environment setup (see :ref:`GPU support`) the only difference to building SmartSim with GPU support is to specify a different ``device``

 .. code-block:: bash